msr1k/multigrep/README.md

 Example
 ----

-1. To search string "some" from all golang source code in current directory.
+1. To search string "some" from all text files in current directory.

-        multigrep some *.go
+        multigrep some *.txt

 2. To search string "Some" or "some".

-        multigrep r:[S|s]ome *.go
+        multigrep r:[S|s]ome *.txt

     or

-        multigrep i:some *.go
+        multigrep i:some *.txt

 3. To search Japanese string "何".

-        multigrep m:nani *.go
+        multigrep m:nani *.txt

 4. To search string which does not contain "some" or "Some".

-        multigrep !i:some *.go
+        multigrep !i:some *.txt

 5. To search string which does not contain "some" or "Some" but "何"

-        multigrep "!i:some m:nani" *.go
+        multigrep "!i:some m:nani" *.txt

+6. To search string which contains "some food"

+        multigrep r:some\sfood *.txt